foliant-docs/foliantcontrib.utils.chapters/README.md

 ### The **get_chapter_title** method

-Method tries to find the chapter by its path in the chapter list and returns its title, if it was defined in the chapter list.
+Method tries to find the chapter by its path in the chapter list and returns its MkDocs-style title, if it was defined in the chapter list.

 Let's return to the example chapter list from the **Usage** section: